AlteredM1nd/gw2-reshade-eloras-personal-presets/README.md

 ## About This Preset

 This preset is designed for high-quality screenshots and immersive exploration in Guild Wars 2.
 It enhances lighting, contrast, bloom, and ambient occlusion for a cinematic look.
+The First Person Photos and Third Person Photos presets are designed for taking screenshots using the specified perspectives, the main difference between them being the hyperfocal distance setting in the ADOF.fx filter.
+I'll be working on developing an additional set of presets that are less intensive and can be used for general gameplay, when those are completed I'll merge those into the main branch, create a new release, and update the changelog.
+Stay tuned!

 ---